 Similarly, regardless of length of service at the level when any new skills or knowledge are introduced, every employee will be required to undertake training and demonstrate the appropriate understanding required.
-Employees at the Senior Firefighter Classification Level will also assist and relieve Station Officers as required.
+Employees at the rank of Senior Firefighter will also assist and relieve Station Officers as required.